Types of sport aircraft and activities

 Sport aviation offers a range of aircraft and activities.

-Aside from gliders, many of the aircraft are not designed or built to any recognised civil aviation standard.
+Aside from gliders and balloons, many of the aircraft are not designed or built to any recognised civil aviation standard.

 Self-administering organisations (SAO) are responsible for administering regulations for sport aircraft and activities by: